skypjack/entt/docs/md/entity.md

 and components during iterations.<br/>
 `EnTT` partially solves the problem with a few limitations:

-* Creating entities and components is allowed during iterations in almost all cases.
+* Creating entities and components is allowed during iterations in most cases.

 * Deleting the current entity or removing its components is allowed during iterations.
 For all the other entities, destroying them or removing their